lllyasviel/ControlNet/README.md

 In this way, the ControlNet can **reuse** the SD encoder as a **deep, strong, robust, and powerful backbone** to learn diverse controls.
 Many evidences (like [this](https://jerryxu.net/ODISE/) and [this](https://vpd.ivg-research.xyz/)) validate that the SD encoder is an excellent backbone.

-Note that the way we connect layers is computational efficient.
+Note that the way we connect layers is computationally efficient.
 The original SD encoder does not need to store gradients (the locked original SD Encoder Block 1234 and Middle).
-The required GPU memory is not much larger than original SD, although many layers are added.
+The required GPU memory is not much larger than the original SD, although many layers are added.
 Great!

 # Features & News